Mount LeConte (via Trillium Gap)

 Directions to Trailhead:

-To reach Mount LeConte you'll be following the Trillium Gap Trail for almost the entire length of your hike.
+To reach Mount LeConte on this route you'll follow the Trillium Gap Trail for almost the entire length of your hike.
 The first section of trail is technically an access trail.
 At 0.15 miles you'll link up with the Trillium Gap Trail.
 Hikers should proceed straight ahead at this junction.

 The lower portion of the trail meanders through a beautiful old-growth forest, including many large hemlocks.
 If you have the opportunity to hike this trail during the spring you'll likely witness a smorgasbord of wildflowers along the route.
 Look for white and yellow trillium, white violets, stitchwort, squawcorn and Dutchman's breeches that are common in this area.